There are as many reasons for not reading plays

 This must change.

-The only valid argument against cold reads for centuries was the bother and expense of obtaining scripts for a group of readers.
+For centuries, the only valid argument against cold reads was the bother and expense of obtaining scripts for a group of readers.
 Now we download plays for free.

 All the other arguments are bogus (See Lame Excuses).